compomics/QuantPridePep/README.md

  `git clone -b master  --single-branch https://github.com/compomics/QuantPridePep.git  your_path/moFF_pipeline`

-Open the the file `create_input_from_mgf.py` and with any text editor adjust on lines 167-168 the absolute path of your your_path/moFF and your_path/moFF_pipeline.
+Open the file `create_input_from_mgf.py` and with any text editor adjust on lines 167-168 the absolute path of your your_path/moFF and your_path/moFF_pipeline.

 Use `python launch_pipeline.py -h`